luontola/territory-bro/docs/guide.md

      2. Send the User ID to the person who already can access your congregation in Territory Bro.
      3. They will need to visit the congregation's settings page in Territory Bro, and add you there using your User ID.

-2. After registering the congregation, there is a link to download a *QGIS project file* for your congregation.
+2. After registering the congregation, in the congregation's settings page there is a button to download a *QGIS project file*.
 Save the project file on your computer.

-3. Download and install the latest [QGIS 3.x LTR (Long Term Release)](https://qgis.org/).
+3. Download and install the latest [QGIS 3.x LTR (Long Term Release)](https://www.qgis.org/).
 This program will be used to edit the territory maps.

-4. Use QGIS to open your congregation's QGIS project file (which you saved in step 2).
-You should see a world map and you can zoom to your city.
+4. Use QGIS to open your congregation's QGIS project file (from step 2).
+You should see a world map, and you can zoom to your city.
+If you can't see the map, zoom all the way out using the **View \| Zoom Full** action from the application menus.

 After this the next steps are to draw your congregation's boundaries on the map and then start drawing individual territories.

 ## Basic Concepts

 After opening your congregation's project file in QGIS, you should see a *layers* panel.
-If it is not visible, select **View \| Panels \| Layers** from the main menu.
+If it is not visible, select **View \| Panels \| Layers** from the application menus.

 <img alt="Layers panel" src="layers-panel-1x.png" srcset="layers-panel-2x.png 2x">